 Name Description Id Specifies a unique value for this MLT.
 PortType Specifies the value to access or trunk port.
 If the aggregatable field is set to enable, this field is read-only.
 The default value is access.
 Name Configures the name given to the MLT.
 PortMembers Assigns ports to the MLT.
-MLT is supported on 1 Gigabit Ethernet (GbE), 10 GbE, and 40 GbE ports.
+10Base-T, 100Base-TX, 100Base-FX, and Gigabit Ethernet ports support MLT.
 All ports in an MLT must have the same settings for speed and duplex, but can have different media types.
 All untagged ports must belong to the same STG.
-For VSP 8200, up to eight same-type ports can belong to a single MLT.
+For Virtual Services Platform 9000 modules, up to eight same-type ports can belong to a single MLT.
 If the aggregatable field is set to enable, this field becomes read-only.
 Important: Ensure that all ports that belong to the same MLT/LACP group use the same port speed, for example, 1 Gbit/s, even if autonegotiation is enabled.
 VlanldList Indicates to which ports the VLANs belong.
 If the aggregation field is set to enable, this field is read-only.
-MItType Specifies the type of MLT normalMLT (default)
+MItType Specifies the type of MLT normalMLT (default) • istMLT • splitMLT RunningType Specifies the MLT running type.
+IfIndex Specifies the interface of the trunk ClearLinkAggregate Clears the link aggregate, disabling and re-enabling the trunk.
+DesignatedPort Specifies the designated port of this trunk.
+Aggregatable Enables or disables link aggregation.